andrewda/node-steam-guide/Chapter 1 - Basics/Chapter 1.4 - TOTP/README.md

 });
 ```

-If done correctly, running 'node project1.js` will now automatically make the
+If done correctly, running `node project1.js` will now automatically make the
 bot login without the need of manually entering the code.

 Now let's go through what we added step-by-step.
 We added two important lines